thubregtsen/qhack/blogpost.md

 Since we were already hacking the kernels using Pennylane's quantum circuit modules, we thought we might as well make this available for everyone!
 This comprises the more tangible side of our project: the qml.kernels module!

-Fully integrated into Pennylane, qml.kernels provides utilities ranging from just building kernel functions from arbitrary data embedding Ansätze and up to stabilizing the kernel matrix, making sure it stays positive semidefinite even in the presence of sampling error or hardware noise.
+Fully integrated into Pennylane, qml.kernels provides utilities ranging from building kernel functions just from arbitrary data embedding Ansätze, to the calculation of quality measures for kernels useful for training and up to stabilizing the kernel matrix, making sure it stays positive semidefinite even in the presence of sampling error or hardware noise.
 Our team embraces the open-source approach of Pennylane, making sure our participation in QHack could have some lasting positive effect was especially important to us.

 ### Resources